vivaria/edisonrul.ing/docs/source/cards/r-righteous-justice.md

-# R - RIGHTEOUS JUSTICE
+# R - Righteous Justice

 *   Count the number of “Elemental Heroes” on your side of the field when the effect of “R – Righteous Justice” resolves.
 *   There must be enough Spell & Trap Cards on the field in order to activate “R – Righteous Justice”.
 If there are fewer Spell & Trap Cards than the number of your “Elemental Heroes” then you cannot activate it.